 ∆σz = q I4 ————– (3)

-For a rectangular footing in which is required to evaluate the stress at the centre of the footing, we can obtain the value of I4 from the Table below (derived from the relationship above);
+For the increment in stress at the centre of a rectangular footing, we can obtain the value of I4 from the Table below (derived from the relationship above);

 Therefore, for the example under consideration;

 The service pressure (q) = P/A = (1350 kN) / (1.5m × 1.5m) = 600 kN/m2

 b = B/2 = 1.5/2 = 0.75m